“What I Wish I Knew…”

 Life and career rarely go to plan.
 Breakthroughs happen on the ragged edge when things aren't quite going as expected.
 Self-aware people learn from those trials.
 What I Wish I Knew podcast hosts Mike Irwin and Simon Daw explore lessons learned by athletes, entrepreneurs, leaders, writers, and difference makers.
 They have three things in common: none are perfect, all are humble, and they've learned a few things along the way.
 In What I Wish I Knew, they share those lessons with you.

-Latest Episode
+Latest Episodes

 Other Episodes